cloudposse/charts/README.md

 Geodesic is the fastest way to get up and running with a rock solid, production grade cloud platform.
 Use [standalone our shell](https://github.com/cloudposse/geodesic/) to get started quickly and avoid dependency hell.
 It ships with support for [Kubernetes](https://github.com/kubernetes/kubernetes/), [Kops](https://github.com/kubernetes/kops/), [Helm](https://github.com/kubernetes/helm/) and [Terraform](https://github.com/hashicorp/terraform/).

-Many of these Charts have been developed from the ground up to integrate with third party services like Github for authentication (OAuth2) and Duo for MFA.
+What makes this distribution special is we've developed these charts to integrate with third party services like Github for authentication (OAuth2) and Duo for MFA.

 ## How do I enable these repositories?